-Any time an oscilloscope probes a system, it becomes part of that system because of the electrical contact it makes.
-This process changes the behavior of the system under measurement.
-This is known as loading, and the goal is to minimize it as much as possible.

-When measuring DC supplies, a common source of excessive loading happens when a user attaches a 50 $\Omega$ coaxial cable to the supply and the 50 $\Omega$ input of the scope.
-By choosing the 50 $\Omega$ scope input for its low noise and the coaxial cable for its shielding and low ground inductance, the user means well.
-But the 50 $\Omega$ termination of the scope will load the supply 20 mA/V. For example, a 3.3 V rail probed this way will experience a 66 mA load from the oscilloscope.

-A better approach would be to use a probe like the N7020A power rail probe, which has a DC input impedance of 50 k $\Omega$ .
+Any time an oscilloscope probes a system, it becomes part of that system due to the electrical contact being made, and this changes the behavior of the system being measured.
+This is referred to as loading, and the goal is to minimize it as much as possible.
+In the context of measuring DC supplies, a common source of excessive loading happens when a user attaches a 50 $\Omega$ coax to the supply and the 50 $\Omega$ input of the scope.
+The user is well meaning when they do this because they have chosen the 50 $\Omega$ scope input for its low noise and the coaxial cable for its shielding and low ground inductance, but the 50 $\Omega$ termination of the scope will load the supply 20 mA/V. For example, a 3.3 V rail probed this way will experience a 66 mA load from the oscilloscope.
+A better approach would be to use a probe like the N7020A power rail probe, which has a DC input impedance of 50 kΩ.
 Figure 7 shows a comparison of these two approaches.
-First, we measured the supply with a DMM, and the result was 3.31 V. Next, we probed the supply with the N7020A power rail probe, and there was no change to the supply - still 3.31 V. Finally, we probed the supply by connecting directly to the 50 $\Omega$ scope input, and the supply dropped from 3.31 V to 3.25 V.

-Not all supplies will realize this adverse effect.
-Some supplies will have enough excess capacity to drive this additional load.
-Other supplies may not have enough excess capacity to drive this load, or this additional load may affect the behavior of the PMIC (power management IC) in systems that contain one, so beware.
+First, the supply was measured with a DMM, and the result was 3.31 V. Next, the supply was probed with the N7020A power rail probe, and there was no change to the supply-still 3.31 V. Finally, the supply was probed by connecting directly to the 50 $\Omega$ scope input, and the supply dropped from 3.31 V to 3.25 V. Not all supplies will be adversely affected in this way.
+Some supplies will have enough excess capacity to drive this additional load while other supplies may not have enough excess capacity to drive this load, or this additional load may affect the behavior of the PMIC (power management IC) in systems that contain one, so beware.